DiaDwivedi/Veris/README.md

 | REVIEW rate | 28.1% |
 | UNMATCHED rate | 9.4% |

 32 transactions the frozen config had never seen.
-Recall on test came out slightly higher than on dev (69.0% vs 63.9%), which is the opposite of overfitting.
+Recall on test came out slightly higher than on dev (69.0% vs 63.9%).
+That's consistent with not overfitting, though 32 records is too few to conclude much from a five-point difference.

 Artifact: `evaluation/results/evaluation_run_20260905_143611.json`